Donate

 Found A Pet

 The RHS takes active measures and follows best practices to manage intake, to help ensure the best possible outcomes for all pets.
-Please see the information below regarding how to help a lost pet return to their family and avoid needing to enter a shelter environment.
+Please see the information below to assist you in helping a lost pet to be returned to their family and avoid the need to enter a shelter environment.

 The RHS believes that all cats, but especially those allowed outdoors should be: